Consumer, Apparel, and Retail Studies

 All aspects of managing a brand portfolio, including creating, positioning, and differentiating a brand.
 Includes focus on self-branding.

-CRS 481 Contemporary Professional Issues in Consumer, Apparel, and Retail Studies 3
+CRS 481 Capstone in Consumer, Apparel, and Retail Studies 3

 Study of contemporary issues related to consumer, apparel, and retail studies.
-Application of knowledge and skills to solve real world industry problems.
+Team-based application of cumulative knowledge and skills to solve real world industry issues using creative and innovative approaches.

-Prerequisites: For Apparel Design concentration: minimum grade of C (2.0) in APD 341.
-For RCS concentration: pr. or co-req.
-RCS 484.
+Prerequisites: Must have senior standing in the CARS major.
+For Apparel Design concentration: minimum grade of C (2.0) in APD 310 and APD 341.
+For RCS concentration: pr. or co-req. of RCS 484.

 CRS 482 Special Problems in Consumer, Apparel, and Retail Studies 1-4